claudiolucinda/FixedIncomeBR/README.md

 There is also a suite of functions to price LTN bonds using the Black-Derman-Toy model using the ANBIMA model for the term structure.

+There is also a function for using quadratic splines for estimating the term structure, called the *Lorimier Method* in the Damir Filipovic's Springer Book.
+There is an example in the Tests folder.

 To install, use the `devtools::install_github("claudiolucinda/FixedIncomeBR")`.